Learning to Stabilize High-dimensional Unknown Systems Using Lyapunov-guided Exploration: Conclusion

 \section{Conclusion}

-We propose a general learning framework, \textbf{LY}apnov \textbf{G}uided \textbf{E}xploration (\algo), for learning stabilizing controllers in high-dimensional environments with unknown dynamics. \algo\ iteratively fits the local dynamics to form a trusted tunnel, and learns a control policy with a corresponding CLF to guide the exploration of the controller to expand this trusted tunnel toward the goal.
-Upon convergence, the learned controller can stabilize the closed-loop system at the goal point.
-We provide theoretical results on the stabilizing ability of \algo, and experimental results to demonstrate that \algo\ performs comparably or better than the baseline RL, IL, and neural certificate methods in various environments.
+We propose a general learning framework, \algo, for learning stabilizing controllers in high-dimensional environments with unknown dynamics. \algo\ iteratively fits the local dynamics to form a trusted tunnel, and learns a control policy with a CLF to guide the exploration and expand the trusted tunnel toward the goal.
+Upon convergence, the controller stabilizes the closed-loop system at the goal point.
+We provide experimental results to demonstrate that \algo\ performs comparably or better than the baseline RL, IL, and neural certificate methods.
 We also demonstrate that the same framework can be applied to learn other certificates in environments with unknown dynamics.

 Our framework has a few \textbf{limitations}: we require a set of demonstrations for initialization in high-dimensional systems, although they can be potentially imperfect.
 Without them, \algo\ may take a long time to expand the trusted tunnel to the goal.
 In addition, we need Lipschitz assumptions for the dynamics to derive the theoretical results.
 If the dynamics do not satisfy the Lipschitz assumptions, the learned CLF might be invalid even inside the trusted tunnel.
-Moreover, although we observe the convergence of the loss terms in training on all our case studies, it is hard to guarantee that the loss will always $\epsilon'$-robustly converge on any system.
+Moreover, although we observe the convergence of the loss terms in training on all our case studies, it is hard to guarantee that the loss always converges on any system.
 Finally, if we desire a fully validated Lyapunov function, we need to employ formal verification tools, and we provide a detailed discussion in \Cref{sec:app-discussions}.

+\acks{This work was partly supported by the National Science Foundation (NSF) CAREER Award \#CCF-2238030 and the MIT-DSTA program.
+Any opinions, findings, and conclusions or recommendations expressed in this publication are those of the authors and don’t necessarily reflect the views of the sponsors.}